-Starting with Period 85, we are offering the Auxillary Telescopes as 4 telescopes configurations.
-In this 4-telescopes setup, every possible 2 and 3 telescopes configurations can be used for operations during the same night.
-The change from one of the available baseline/triangle to a different one only requires a configuration at the level of the VLTI Laboratory.
+Auxiliary Telescopes are offered as 4 telescopes configurations.
+In these 4-telescopes setup, every possible 3 telescopes configurations can be used for operations during the same night by AMBER.
+The change from one of the available triplet to a different one only requires a configuration at the level of the VLTI Laboratory.
 Such a change of configuration takes about 10 minutes.
+Changing quadruplets require to physically move ATs.
+Only 2 ATs can be moved per day, so 2 days are required to change quadruplet.

-The list of available quadruplets of telescopes offered for P94 is:
+The list of available quadruplets of telescopes offered for P96 is: